vecchioBlister/chalk/docs/Commands.md

 - `+` adds items to the tuple; for instance: `(1, 2) + 3 ==> (1, 2, 3)` and `(1, 2) + (1, 4) ==> (1, 2, 1, 4)`.
 - `*` multiplies the number of values inside the tuple; for example: `(1, 2) * 3 ==> (1, 2, 1, 2, 1, 2)`.
 Most of other operations are not allowed, and will simply output an error.

+Lists work a lot like tuples, and are denoted by `[ ]` square brackets.
+They behave in much of the same way, but their use is not recommended.
+For algebraic operations, arrays have many more features and should be used instead.

 #### Arrays